martinfekete10/Tuneful/README.md

   </a>
 </p>

-## Screenshot

 <p align="center">
   <img width="950" src="docs/images/All.png">
 </p>

 ## Feedback

-Your feedback is important to us.
 If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/martinfekete10/Tuneful/issues).

 ## Support

-If you find this app useful, consider supporting its development by [donating](https://ko-fi.com/martinfekete).
+If you find Tuneful useful, consider supporting its development by [donating](https://ko-fi.com/martinfekete).

 ## Acknowledgments